opengisch/QField-docs/documentation/get-started/tutorials/get-started-qfc.en.md

   - Layer 1: Filtered with `id % 2 = 1`
   - Layer 2: Filtered with `id % 2 = 0`

-### Advantages:

-1. **Efficiency:**
-   - The new offliner configuration optimizes storage by consolidating filtered layers using the same datasource, enhancing efficiency in data management, and for apply distinct  symbology to the same layer.

-2. **Compatibility:**
-   - The Packaging Offliner is designed to package data for offline use with QField.
-For new projects, it is recommended to use the "Optimized Packager" over the deprecated "QGIS Core Offline Editing."
-The Optimized Packager offers improved performance and enhanced features for offline data management.

 !![](../../assets/images/qfc_offline_packager.png,700px)

 ## Field device